scarletbright/avalanche-docs/docs/v1.0/en/faq.md

 By default, the node's database is at `$HOME/.avalanchego/db` **If you delete this directory, it will erase the state of your node, including private keys and keystore users.**

-If there is a new major release (e.g. Denali --> Everest), your node's state will be reset.
+If there is a new major release (e.g. Everest --> Fuji), your node's state will be reset.
 Otherwise, upgrading AvalancheGo will not overwrite or destroy your node's state.

 The only data not in this folder is your node's staking key/certificate.